 When we were kids, there was usually only one option to check off that school supply list: brave the ridiculously crowded stores and scramble for the goods.
 Thankfully, you can avoid that mess if you order them online.
 Pro tip: school supplies actually tend to be a little more expensive on Amazon than in stores – who knew!
 Do your shopping online from a nearby store and place the order for pickup – you’ll get the ease of online shopping and the best prices.

-Set Up a Kid-Approved Study Space
+Create a Kid Study Space

 Even if your kiddo’s “homework” is basically just a coloring sheet, they’ll still benefit from having a dedicated homework space.
 Working on the couch, in bed, or at the kitchen table makes it a bit harder to focus since those spaces are usually where they relax and eat.
 A kids’ desk can be a great investment, especially as your kid’s homework gets more complex and they need to focus for longer periods of time.
 If you don’t have the space, the dining table or any child-sized table can still work just fine!
 Clearing them off beforehand and adding something like a pencil cup or small study lamp can help differentiate between meal or craft times and study time.
 Overall, you’ll want whatever space you use to be ergonomically correct for kids (which may mean a booster seat at the dining room table), organized, and clutter-free.